Lithium Ion Battery Safety Tips and Concerns

 So, get out there and be a part of the community.
 Don't be afraid to ask questions.
 Who knows, maybe one day after you learn more about the field, you could help someone else.

 Don't be in a rush!
 Remember, no one is making you build this battery and it's definitely not a race.
-So, take your time when approaching these things, they are dangerous!
+So, take your time and plan well when approaching these things, they are dangerous!

 You know the old saying, 'measure twice cut once'.
 Check, double-check, and triple-check your wiring, fuses, connections, and welds.